Origin

 Explore next: Coffee Origin Labels, Coffee Harvest Seasons.

-Brewing And Buying Context
+Brewing and Buying Context

 To connect the geography with the cup in front of you, use Where Coffee Grows for climate and altitude context, Coffee Origins Guide for origin labels, How to Read a Coffee Bag for label evidence, Coffee Processing Methods Guide for process terms, Coffee Flavor Notes Guide for tasting language, and Single Origin Coffee Guide when comparing one bag with another.